When The Body Stops Trying So Hard

 “It’s like that line from the Eagles, ‘I’ve got a peaceful easy feeling.’”

 But there comes a moment in that quiet, where the body experiences what it feels like to stop carrying so much all at once.
-People feel what it’s like to take off the metaphorical backpack after hiking for years on end.
+People feel what it’s like to take off the backpack after metaphorically hiking for years on end.

 And often, once that feeling is recognized, something deep begins to shift.
 Not usually in a straight line.
 Certainly not all at once.
 But enough for people to realize there is another way to move through the world — without holding onto so much tension.